Design principles for shift current photovoltaics

 We consider a stack of monolayers separated by $d=a$, as shown in Fig.~\ref{fig1}(c).
 In this case, we consider an inert spacer layer between the GeS layers to avoid the restoration of inversion symmetry that would occur if we were to stack GeS into its natural bulk form.
-The 3D photoresponsivity of this model, given by $\kappa^{abb}_{3D} = \kappa^{abb}_{2D}/d$, is shown in Fig.~\ref{fig:SC_vs_omega}(b).
+The 3D photoresponsivity of this model, given by $\kappa^{abb}_{3D} = \kappa^{abb}_{2D}/d$, is computed using Eqs.~\ref{kappa_abb} and~\ref{intsum}.
+To make contact with the 1D case we consider a stacking distance $d = a \equiv (|\v{a}_1|+|\v{a}_2|)^{1/2}$ and $x_0 = 0.18 a$.
+The results are shown in Fig.~\ref{fig:SC_vs_omega}(b).
 We see that both $\kappa^{xxx}$ and $\kappa^{xyy}$ are in general finite, and the polarization average is also finite due to the strong anisotropy.

 The response of the monochalcogenides is large because they are close in parameter space to the gapped semi-Dirac Hamiltonian.
-This is best illustrated by considering the evolution of a fictitious system where the hoppings are tuned from the physical parameters of GeS to the semi-Dirac case $t_1/t_2=2$, where the divergence of the response is clearly appreciated.
+This is best illustrated by considering the evolution of a fictitious system where the hoppings are tuned (with $t_3 =0$ for simplicity) to the semi-Dirac case $|t_1|/t_2=2$, where the divergence of the response is clearly appreciated.
 This evolution is shown in Fig.~\ref{fig:SC_vs_omega}(c).

 \textbf{Further optimization} - After describing the representative tight-binding models with large JDOS, we may now address a more systematic analysis of the photoresponsivity.
-First, we consider exploring the phase diagram of the monochalcogenides by sweeping $t_1, t_2$ in parameter space while the band gap is fixed at 2.6 eV by choosing $\Delta$ appropriately.
+First, we consider exploring the phase diagram of the monochalcogenides by sweeping $|t_1|, t_2$ in parameter space while the band gap is fixed at 1.89 eV by choosing $\Delta$ appropriately and $t_3=0$ for simplicity.
 Fig.~\ref{phasediag}(a) shows the polarization averaged photoresponsivity, $\bar{\kappa}_x = (\kappa^{xxx}+\kappa^{xyy})/2$, for the parameters $x_0=0.18a$ and $\theta = 0.69$.
-This phase diagram summarizes nicely the most physically relevant regimes where the shift current is large due to a divergent JDOS, namely the 1D dimensional limit where $t_1 \ll t_2$, and the semi-Dirac regime where $t_1 \sim 2 t_2$.
-In this phase diagram, GeS is shown as a white circle with blue outline.
+This phase diagram summarizes nicely the most physically relevant regimes where the shift current is large due to a divergent JDOS, namely the 1D dimensional limit where $|t_1| \ll t_2$, and the semi-Dirac regime where $|t_1| \sim 2 t_2$.
+In this phase diagram, the point corresponding to $t_1$ and $t_2$ of GeS is shown as a white circle with blue outline.